JackBJ23/Topo-GEN/README.md

 This repository introduces a new approach for training generative models leveraging computational topology.
 Specifically, it employs persistence diagrams, a mathematical tool that captures the "shape" of point clouds within any metric space.
 This union seeks to provide models with previously unexplored information about the structure of the true and the generated data, in order to enhance their training process.

-To this aim, we introduce the library `topogen`, providing a new family of topological regularizers.
+To this aim, we introduce `topogen`, a library that provides a new family of topological regularizers.
 These functions can be implemented as loss functions in any machine learning problem that involves learning to generate a point cloud from another input point cloud, regardless of their dimensions, number of points, or format.
 In fact, a key aspect of persistence diagrams is that they translate the topological and geometrical features of point clouds into an object that can be efficiently compared among different point clouds, even if they lie in different spaces and have different numbers of points.

-Additionally, we include in this repository additional files to test topological regularizers:
+Furthermore, we provide additional files to test topological regularizers:
 - `synthetic_experiments.py` provides synthetic proof-of-concept experiments with point clouds in 2D, and a "virtual playground" to test topological regularizers on arbitrary point clouds in 2D.
 - `topovae_experiments.py` allows to test topological regularizers on variational autoencoders (VAEs).